nicknovitski/git-substitute/README.md

 $ git substitute Command Demand bin doc # "Command" -> "Demand", but only in bin/ and doc/
 ```

+You can use any 'extended' regular expression pattern, including groups, which
-Remember that your shell will get confused by parens and backslashes
+can then be referenced in the second argument.
+Remember that your shell will
-unless you wrap the patterns in quotes.
+get confused by parens and backslashes unless you wrap the patterns in quotes.
 ```shell
 git substitute '\bUser\.find_by_name\((.*)\)' 'User.where(name: \1).first'
 ```